-Pets as well as animals used for the production of meat or eggs can carry diseases that may infect humans.
-The following links provide information and guidelines for hygiene and safe handling of domesticated animals in and around your home.
+Pets, as well as animals used for the production of meat or eggs, can carry diseases that may infect humans.
+Links provide information and guidelines for hygiene and safe handling of domesticated animals in and around your home.

-Information about the history, regulation, safety and function of food additives found in a variety of processed foods.
+Food additive history, regulation, safety, and function in a variety of processed foods.

 Food allergies are caused by an adverse immune reaction towards an ingested food protein.
-Information about the common food allergens (milk, eggs, fish, crustacean shellfish, nuts, wheat and soybeans) and the symptoms associated with food allergies are discussed in the links here.
+Information about the common food allergens (milk, eggs, fish, crustacean shellfish, nuts, wheat and soybeans) and the symptoms associated with food allergies are discussed.

-Understanding how foods are regulated can be confusing.
-Select this link for a concise guide to the agencies that regulate foods in the United States.
+A concise guide to the agencies that regulate foods in the United States; an often-confusing topic.

 Proper handwashing technique is an integral part of maintaining healthy hygiene.
-Instructions for handwashing, teaching resources and references discussing the benefits of handwashing are found here.
+Instructions for handwashing, teaching resources and references.

 Some consumers are more susceptible to foodborne illness and may experience more severe symptoms.
 This group of consumers includes young children, older adults, pregnant women, and persons with illnesses that affect the immune system.
-This page has information on reducing foodborne illness in at-risk populations and on microorganisms that are more likely to affect at-risk groups.
+Information given on reducing foodborne illness in at-risk populations and on microorganisms that are more likely to affect at-risk groups.